holistics/dbml/dbml-homepage/docs/home/README.md

 ### dbdiagram

-[dbdiagram.io](https://dbdiagram.io) is a free tool to help you visualize database diagrams from DBML code.
+[dbdiagram.io](https://dbdiagram.io?utm_source=dbml) is a free tool to help you visualize database diagrams from DBML code.

 ![img](https://i.imgur.com/8T1tIZp.gif)

 ## DBML History

-DBML was born out from [dbdiagram.io](https://dbdiagram.io), a simple database diagram visualizer.
+DBML was born out from [dbdiagram.io](https://dbdiagram.io?utm_source=dbml), a simple database diagram visualizer.
 At the time (Aug 2018) we were looking for a simple tool to design database structure but couldn't come up with one we liked.
 So we decided to build one.

-After 1 year and over 100k diagrams created by 60k internet users later, we then realized the syntax we designed for users to draw diagram is well received, and thought this could become a good standardized way to document database structures as well.
+After 1 year and over 100k diagrams created by 60k internet users later, we realized the syntax we designed for users to draw diagram is very received and one of the key values of the tool.
 That's how DBML is born.
+Our aim is to make DBML a good and simple way for developers to design and document database structures.

 ## DBML Statistics

-* 110k Diagrams created on dbdiagram.io using DBML (as of July 2019)
+* 110k DBML docs created via dbdiagram.io (as of July 2019)
-* 59.5k Users using DBML (as of July 2019)
+* 59.5k users using DBML (as of July 2019)

+## Who's behind DBML?

+DBML is created and maintained by [Holistics](https://holistics.io?utm_source=dbml), an analytics platform company.

 ## Community